MadinaBonuAlisherova/weatherApi/README.md

-# WeatherApi
+# WeatherApi && Nodejs

-Getting reliable weather information using weather Api done with js, and json
+Getting reliable weather information using weather Api done with Nodejs, and json